Seneca-ICTOER/ULI101/docs/A-Tutorials/tutorial1.md

 # Tutorial 1: Using Your Matrix Server Account

-## USING YOUR MATRIX SERVER ACCOUNT
+## Using Your Matrix Server Account

 ### Main Objectives of this Tutorial